-- Scrub Brush Removal Function (Continued / Disc only) - Control and Load circuit detail. - A closed S3 key switch supplies the needed positive voltage to the K1 brush solenoid coil, A1 control board (J1-13) Brn wire and K3 brush remove coil relay (Part of A1 Control Board). - The brush remove circuit sequence starts when the operator depresses the control panel scrub off button (H) for 2-3 seconds activating the A1 board's brush remove function.
+Scrub Brush Removal Function (Continued / Disc only)

+• Control and Load circuit detail.

+A closed S3 key switch supplies the needed positive voltage to the K1 brush solenoid coil, A1 control board (J1-13) Brn wire and K3 brush remove coil relay (Part of A1 Control Board).

+- The brush remove circuit sequence starts when the operator depresses the control panel scrub off button (H) for 2-3 seconds activating the A1 board's brush remove function.
 This triggers (starts) an internal timer relay closing the K1 coil ground circuit, pin (J1-14) Vio/Blk wire turning on momentarily the brush solenoid to run the brush motors. - Simultaneously with the K1 coil being turned on the same input command closes the K3 coil (Part of A1 Control Board) turning it ON. - This pulls in the K3 load contacts (Part of A1 Control Board) connecting it to the battery ground through the A1 Brush Remove circuit N.O.
 Blk wire and Common Blu/Wht wire to K1 Load Contactor N.C - The next step is the board timer turning off the K1 brush solenoid and connecting the normally Pos. motor load circuit to a battery ground, sending a neg. voltage from the K3 Relay (Part of A1 Control Board) though the Blu/Wht N.O. wire.
 When K1 is de-energized the neg. voltage from the K3 relay is connected to the Brush Motors Positive Wht. wires through a Red/Wht jumper wire connected to the K1 N.C. - With two battery ground inputs at the brush motors this circuit causes a short to ground and the motors stop abruptly.
 The built up brushes inertia easily spins the brushes off the motors drive disc lugs.

-SCRUB BRUSH DECK REMOVAL (DISC)
+SCRUB SYSTEM SCRUB BRUSH DECK REMOVAL (DISC)

 - 1 Lower the scrub deck with brushes (pads) installed.
 Turn the key switch off and disconnect the battery pack. - 2 Lift up and remove cover and nose cone, from front of machine. - 3 See Figure 2.
-Separate the solution system water line (A) located on top of the scrub deck. - 4 Unplug both of the brush motor wiring harnesses (B).
-NOTE: Cable ties may need to be cut. - Remove the lower Hitch Pin (C) that secures the brush deck lift actuator to the scrub deck.
-Note: Lift up on the scrub deck to take pressure off the Pin (C).
+Separate the solution system water line located on top of the scrub deck.
+Loosen the Hose Clamp (A) and separate the hoses. - 4 Unplug both of the brush motor wiring harnesses (B).
+Note: Cable ties may need to be cut. - 5 Remove the lower Hitch Pin (C) that secures the brush deck lift actuator to the scrub deck.
+Note: Lift up on the actuator spring housing to take pressure off the Pin (C). - 6 Remove the Cotter Pin (D) and washers that attaches the Upper Hitch Pin (E) to the machine chassis Linkage Arm (F). - 7 Remove the two (G) Hitch Pins that attach the scrub deck to the machine's chassis Linkage Arms (H).
+Then rotate the Arms (H) out of the way. - 8 From the front of the machine swing the lower actuator housing forward to clear the deck mount bracket (remove the actuator on AXPTM models).
+Then slide the deck towards the left side of the machine until Pin (E) is clear of Arm (F).
+Pull the deck forward away from the machine to complete the removal.
 Service Note: It is important that the actuator motor is not run while it is disconnected from the deck or chassis mounts.
-This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 6 Remove the Cotter Pin (D) and washers that attach the Upper Hitch Pin (E) to the machine chassis Linkage Arm (F).
-NOTE: Reference Config (A) or (B) depending on what your machine looks like. - 7 Remove the two (G) Hitch Pins that attach the scrub deck to the machine's chassis Linkage Arms (H).
-Then rotate the Arms (H) out of the way. - From the front of the machine swing the lower actuator housing forward to clear the deck mount bracket (remove the actuator on AXPTM / EĎSTM models).
-Then slide the deck towards the left side of the machine until Pin (E) Config A is clear of Arm (F) Config A or until Arm (F) Config B is clear of the tank bracket.
-Pull the deck forward away from the machine to complete the removal.
-SERVICE NOTE: It is important that the actuator motor is not run while it is disconnected from the deck or chassis mounts.
-This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 9 To install a scrub deck, follow the above steps in reverse order.
+This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 9 To reinstall a scrub deck, follow the above steps in reverse order.